Misua

 Misua (also spelled mee sua or miswa; 麵線 (mī-sòaⁿ)), also known as wheat vermicelli, is a very thin variety of salted noodles made from wheat flour.
 It originated in Fujian, China.
 The noodles differ from mifen (rice vermicelli) and cellophane noodles in that those varieties are made from rice and mung beans, respectively.

-Description

 Misua is made from wheat flour.
 Cooking misua usually takes less than two minutes in boiling water, and sometimes significantly less.